kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 // that the endpointslice-controller uses when generating `EndpointSlices`. type EndpointSelectorTrafficSettings struct {
   // TrafficDistribution expresses a preference for how traffic is routed to
-  // endpoints (for example, "PreferClose").
+  // endpoints (for example, "PreferSameZone").
 The endpointslice-controller
   // uses this value to calculate the topology hints on generated EndpointSlices.
   // +optional
   TrafficDistribution *string `json:"trafficDistribution,omitempty"`